 Now is this generated code great?
 No, there is a lot of room for improvement.
-I've aimed for correctness and simplicity, and have avoided all optimization for now.
+I've aimed for correctness and simplicity.
 Exception handling for math operations is exceptionally ugly, but even the ugly code took me a long time to get working.
 Constructive feedback with examples of doing it in a way that is cleaner, but still gives the same results and doesn't require any external libraries, would be welcome.

 vi WHATEVER.BASYou must use a text editor that creates 7bit ASCII files.
 Remember, this dialect of BASIC requires line numbers and has 72 columns lines.
 String variables are limited to 18 bytes.